PamPayne/austria/austria-legal-text-en.md

 a) Paragraphs 1 and 1a read:

 '(1) The concessionaire shall establish gaming conditions for the games of chance transferred, which shall also take into account the provisions of Paragraph 31c(3)(1) and shall require the prior authorisation of the Gaming Supervisory Authority.
-The approved terms and conditions of play shall be published in the digital Official Gazette of the Republic of Austria (www.evi.gv.at) and shall be made available for inspection at the concessionaire's business premises and at its sales offices (**acceptance points**).
+The approved terms and conditions of play shall be published in the digital Official Gazette of the Republic of Austria (www.evi.gv.at) and shall be made available for inspection at the concessionaire's business premises and at its sales offices (acceptance points).
 In addition to distribution via sales outlets, lotteries can also be sold via electronic media.

 (1a) Participation in the game is only permitted to persons who have reached the age of 18."

-b) In paragraph 7, the words 'electronic lotteries outside video lottery terminals' shall be replaced by the words '**online gambling**'.
+b) In paragraph 7, the words 'electronic lotteries outside video lottery terminals' shall be replaced by the words 'online gambling'.

 (c) Paragraph 14 reads as follows:

 '(14) When concluding contracts for gaming in accordance with subparagraph 2, tobacconists shall be given priority and given preferential treatment if they are operated by the following persons:

 1. Owner a Official certificate or of a Victim ID card to § 4 of the Victims' Welfare Act, Federal Law Gazette No. 183/1947;
-2. Recipients a Disability pension to the War Victims' Pensions Act 1957 – KOVG 1957, Federal law BGBl.
+2. Recipients a Disability pension to the War Victims' Pensions Act 1957 – **KOVG 1957**, Federal law BGBl.
 No. 152/1957, or the Army Pensions Act, Federal Law Gazette No. 27/1964, if their earning capacity is reduced by at least 50%;
-3. Recipients a Widow's pension or Widow's allowance to the Victims' Welfare Act, Federal Law Gazette No. 183/1947, the War Victims' Pensions Act 1957 – KOVG 1957, Federal Act Federal Law Gazette No. 152/1957, or the Army Supply Act – HVG, Federal Law Gazette No. 27/1964 in the version in force before the repeal;
+3. Recipients a Widow's pension or Widow's allowance to the Victims' Welfare Act, Federal Law Gazette No. 183/1947, the War Victims' Pensions Act 1957 – **KOVG 1957**, Federal Act Federal Law Gazette No. 152/1957, or the Army Supply Act – **HVG**, Federal Law Gazette No. 27/1964 in the version in force before the repeal;
 4. beneficiary invalids within the meaning of § 2 of the Disabled Persons Employment Act, Federal Law Gazette No. 22/1970.

 When awarding the contract, particular consideration shall be given to the business acumen required for satisfactory distribution, the availability of fully appropriate business premises and the favourable location of the location.
 The concessionaire must draft contracts for distribution in a uniform manner.
 Equal conditions with regard to the amount of remuneration and the other contents of the contract must be ensured according to objective criteria.
 These provisions may not be deviated from by individual agreement or general terms and conditions.
 Deviating, supplementary or different regulations are inadmissible and ineffective.